Romania’s Danube Delta & the Carpathians – a Wildlife Paradise

 - Hotel accommodation in Bucharest

-- Other accommodation in good quality guest house or family “homestay” with en suite facilities
+- Other accommodation in boutique hotel or good quality guest house with en-suite facilities

-- All breakfasts, 6/7 lunches (mostly picnic) and 10 evening meals
+- All breakfasts, 5 lunches and 7 evening meals

 - Airport and other transfers